In the following article, we will discuss what cross-platform development is, what benefits it brings, and what frameworks you can...

 Reliance on Third-Party Providers and APIs

-Using a single ecosystem from one provider can result in vendor lock-in—overreliance on the services provided by the vendor.
+Using a single ecosystem from one provider can result in vendor lock-in—overreliance on the vendor’s services.
 In case you want to change the provider, you may need to introduce significant changes to your application, which can incur migration costs.

 FaaS architecture is especially prone to migration difficulties because different serverless vendors can have specific workflows and features that might be incompatible.